jrepp/cxmeta/README.md

   * WARNING
   * Using different code stylers

+To test your output

+    pip install grip
+    cd _output
+    grip

 ## Description

 This is not intended to be a full AST style exploration for static analysis.